 Attribution and Acknowledgment

 One cannot write an academic thesis without taking any material from another study.
-It is extremely important to attribute and acknowledge the relevant source of information.
+Hence, it is extremely important to attribute and acknowledge the relevant source of information.

-The cover letter is a way of making the journal publishing company notice your manuscript and should not be ignored.
+The cover letter is a way of making the journal publishing company notice your manuscript, and hence it should not be ignored.

-Commercial or financial relationships of any kind should be revealed, especially if they can give rise to conflicts of interest in the future.
+- Commercial or financial relationship of any kind should be revealed, especially if it can give rise to conflict of interest in the future.

-Following this checklist will ensure that your academic manuscript does not face outright rejection.
-If you think you cannot be critical about your own work, it would be best to approach a professional company that can do the work for you.
-Siliconchips Services Ltd. is a premium publishing company offering this service to ensure your manuscript achieves the high standards expected by academic journals.
+Following this checklist would ensure that your academic manuscript does not face outright rejection.
+If you think you cannot be critical about your own work, it would be best to approach a professional company who could do the work for you.
+Siliconchips Services Ltd. is a premium publishing company offers this service to ensure your manuscript achieves the high standards expected by academic journals.